superstrong/yaml-io/README.md

-# YAML_IO
+# YAML-io

-This library enables YAML anchors to be imported from external files, and re-exported for use in other files, via custom directives.
+This Python library enables YAML anchors to be imported from external files, and re-exported for use in other files, via custom directives.
 This has a few benefits:

 - Re-use the same aliases in multiple files without repeating yourself
 - Use aliases without worrying about reordering your file, because the anchors are defined elsewhere